 icons, or by clicking or right-clicking on the image itself.

 The current page is shown on the control bar.
 To move from one page to the next, use the icons next to the page box.
 To go

 to a particular page, enter the page number into the box and click the

-To change to a different year or type of vessel, or to search for a different name, click the
+To search for a different name, click the

 For images from Google Books, we use Google's own image viewer, which has its own controls at the top right.

 The Google Books image viewer has its own built-in search facility.
 This will search the whole document, not just vessel names,